UNSSOR: Unsupervised Neural Speech Separation by Leveraging Over-determined Training Mixtures: Evaluation results

 \subsection{Effectiveness of UNSSOR at promoting separation}

 Table~\ref{result_6ch_input_6ch_loss} and \ref{result_3ch_input_3ch_loss} respectively report the results of using six- and three-microphone input and loss.
 After hyper-parameter tuning, in default we use the loss in (\ref{loss_filter_all}) for DNN training, set $I=19$ and $J=0$ (defined below (\ref{fcp_proj_mixture})) for FCP (i.e., causal FCP filtering with $20$ taps), and set $\alpha_p=1$ (meaning no weighting is applied for different microphones).
 For the 3-microphone case, we use the mixtures at the first, third, and fifth microphones for training and testing.
+Notice that for two-speaker separation, the cases with six or three microphones are both over-determined.

-In both tables, from row 1a we notice that UNSSOR produces reasonable separation of speakers, improving the SDR from $0.1$ to, for example, $12.5$ dB in Table \ref{result_6ch_input_6ch_loss}, but its output suffers from the frequency permutation problem (see Appendix~\ref{sec:app:illustration_frequency_permutation} for an example).
+In both tables, from row 1a we observe that UNSSOR produces reasonable separation of speakers, improving the SDR from $0.1$ to, for example, $12.5$ dB in Table \ref{result_6ch_input_6ch_loss}, but its output suffers from the frequency permutation problem (see Appendix~\ref{sec:app:illustration_frequency_permutation} for an example).
 In row 1c, we use oracle target speech to obtain oracle frequency alignment and observe much better results over 1a.
 This shows the effectiveness of $\mathcal{L}_{\text{MC}}$ at promoting separation of speakers and the severity of the frequency permutation problem.
 In row 1b, we use a frequency alignment algorithm (same as that used in the spatial clustering baseline)~\cite{Sawada2007, Vu2010} to post-process the separation results of 1a.
 This algorithm leads to impressive frequency alignment (see 1b vs. 1c), but it is empirical and has a complicated design.